MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/operator-anchor.md

 ---
 author: Mamaylya
-description: Anchor a guide in the Dynamics 365 Guides HoloLens app if you're an operator ms.author: mamaylya ms.date: 01/28/2020 ms.service: crm-online
+description: Learn how to anchor a guide in the Microsoft Dynamics 365 Guides HoloLens app if you're an operator. ms.author: mamaylya ms.date: 01/28/2020 ms.service: crm-online